TOP

 TRIP HIGHLIGHT:

-Challenging and uncrowded trekking experience, unspoiled Tibetan Buddhist monasteries and local culture, magnificent views of Ganesh Himal and Shringi Himal.
-Visits to Milarepa cave and the remote villages and gompas of the “Tsomba” people.
+A challenging and uncrowded trekking experience, unspoiled Tibetan Buddhist monasteries and local culture, magnificent views of Ganesh Himal and Shringi Himal, and visits to Milarepa’s cave as well as the remote villages and gompas of the “Tsomba” people.

 DETAIL ITINERARY: